irisdaniaj/MLOps_project/README.md

 ```
 git clone https://github.com/irisdaniaj/MLOps_project.git
 ```
-We suggest to install the requirements.txt preferebly in a new conda envirnoment
+We suggest to install the requirements.txt preferebly in a new conda environment
 ```
 pip install -r requirements.txt
 ```